corda/corda-settler/README.md

 ## Notes/Issues

-* The Ripple account secret and cryptocompare API key are included in platintext intentionally as it makes the repo easier to use.
+* The Ripple account secret and cryptocompare API key are included in platin text intentionally as it makes the repo easier to use.
 The ripple account is a testnet account.
 And the Cryptocompare API is free.
-If this repo becomes popular then it might be the case that the Cryptocompare account runs out of free APIs calls, in which case you can mitigate this by setting up your own free account or mocking out the Fx ORacle.
-* We use xrp ledger number to specify when the payment should be made by.
+* We use the Ripple ledger_index to specify when the payment should be made by.
 Note that each ledger number takes about 3-5 seconds.
+The Oracle currently waits up to 60 seconds for a payment to settle.
+This is more than enough time!
 * The unit tests require Internet connectivity specifically, you need to be able to access the Ripple testnet node and the exchange rate provider.